 Caroline completed her M(Mus) at the Royal Welsh College of Music and Drama under the tutelage of Janet Price and Suzanne Murphy.
 She has participated in masterclasses with Kathryn Harries, Mark Shanahan, Philip Langridge, Jeremy Huw Williams, Gail Pearson, Donald Maxwell, Roger Nicholls, Ryland Davies, Sally Burgess, Della Jones, Marie McLaughlin, Susan Bullock and Dame Kiri te Kanawa.
 She has also received coaching from Richard Bonynge CBE whilst studying at WIAV.

-Caroline has worked extensively with Opera Holland Park, and is scheduled to make a role debut with them as Olga in The Merry Widow (currently postponed due to COVID19).
+Caroline has worked extensively with Opera Holland Park, and is delighted to be making a role debut with them as Ruth in Ruddigore this summer, a co-production with Charles Court Opera.

 Most recently, Caroline joined Chelsea Opera Group for Andrea Chenier, and returned to Opera Holland Park for L’Amico Fritz.
 She was part of Elin Pritchard’s Opera Ensemble for a socially-distanced Pagliacci at The Grange Festival, conducted by John Andrews and directed by Christopher Luscombe.
 She then created the role of Nurse in The OperaMakers’ Hopes And Fears, a new work featuring the music of Debussy and telling the stories of two women diagnosed with cancer, which featured as part of the Grimeborn Festival 2021.
 Caroline also returned to Opera Rara for their December 2021 recording and performance of Leoncavallo’s Zingari, conducted by Carlo Rizzi.